-- A portion of the BNSF intermodal operations/parking area east of the bridge on the north side of the existing tracks would be removed and a new paved area between Kingman Street and West 4th Street and from Cabrera Avenue to Mount Vernon Avenue would be constructed (this will involve acquisition and removal of existing residences/businesses within these limits).
-A 12-foot-tall block wall and a 20-foot-wide landscape buffer would be constructed along Kingman Street and Cabrera Avenue to shield this area from surrounding uses. - Just west of Mount Vernon Avenue, West 4th Street would form an intersection with Cabrera Avenue and be vacated east of that intersection. - The existing Eagle Building and four associated buildings would be relocated from the east side of Mount Vernon Avenue to the west side of Mount Vernon Avenue. - The two existing crane repair pads would be relocated north of their current location (one on either side of Mount Vernon Avenue). - Temporary Track 218 identified in the adopted June 2011 NEPA document would now be a permanent rail track.
-A new permanent track (Track 219) would also be constructed. - Tracks 216 and 217 would also be permanent tracks that would be realigned in the immediate vicinity of the new bridge to accommodate the new bridge column locations. - Three single-family residences and two commercial businesses located at the southwest end of the bridge, bordered by Mount Vernon Avenue to the east, the alley behind the structures to the west, West 3rd Street to the north, and West 2nd Street to the south, would be acquired and removed. - The access associated with structures fronting Mount Vernon Avenue south of West 2nd Street and north of King Street would be reconstructed as needed to match the new road/sidewalk grade.
+- A portion of the BNSF intermodal operations/parking area east of the bridge on the north side of the existing tracks would be removed and a new paved area between Kingman Street and West 4th Street and from Cabrera Avenue to Mount Vernon Avenue would be constructed (this will involve acquisition and removal of existing residences/businesses within these limits) to accommodate BNSF operational uses that are displaced by the project.
+A 12-foot-tall block wall and a 20-foot-wide landscape buffer would be constructed along Kingman Street and Cabrera Avenue to shield this area from surrounding uses. - Just west of Mount Vernon Avenue, West 4th Street would form an intersection with Cabrera Avenue and be vacated east of that intersection. - The existing Eagle Building and four associated buildings would be relocated from the east side of Mount Vernon Avenue to the west side of Mount Vernon Avenue. - The two existing crane repair pads would be relocated north of their current location (one on either side of Mount Vernon Avenue). - To address impacts to BNSF railyard facilities and operations, SBCTA will provide two shoofly tracks (Tracks 218 and 219) during the bridge demolition, foundation work, and new bridge construction. - Existing Tracks 216 and 217 would be realigned in the immediate vicinity of the new bridge to accommodate the new bridge column locations.
+Since adoption of the 2011 EA/FONSI, BNSF realigned Track 216 and constructed Track 217 as part of operational improvements associated with the railyard, separate from the Mount Vernon Avenue Bridge project.